-- Class presentations consist of an overview of OSHA and the OSH Act, the rights and responsibilities of a small business owner, and the rights of employees.
+- Class presentations consist of an overview of OSHA and the OSH Act, the rights and responsibilities of a small business owner, and the rights of employees including the complaint process.
 In addition to being entrepreneurs, the students are often employees of local companies.
 A great deal of time is spent on the rights of employees, including a discussion of how to file complaints.
 Training is provided in Spanish, by our bi-lingual compliance officer.

 |Type of Activity (Conference, Training, Print and Electronic Distribution, etc.)||Number of Individuals Reached or Trained|

-The intention is to continue providing (4) sessions per year to the students of the Microbusiness Program, and to develop and present training on emerging issues or special interest topics on an as-needed basis.
+The intention is to continue providing (4) sessions per year to the students of the Microbusiness Program South, to provide training as needed to the students of the Microbusiness Program North, and to develop and present training on emerging issues or special interest topics on an as-needed basis.

 The Alliance is pending renewal, and a draft agreement has been received by the Omaha Area Office and sent to the Regional Solicitor for review and approval.